 § 2.2-3705.3.
-Exclusions to application of chapter; records relating to administrative investigations.
+(Effective until July 1, 2026) Exclusions to application of chapter; records relating to administrative investigations.

 The following information contained in a public record is excluded from the mandatory disclosure provisions of this chapter but may be disclosed by the custodian in his discretion, except where such disclosure is prohibited by law.
 Redaction of information excluded under this section from a public record shall be conducted in accordance with § 2.2-3704.01.